Nova Scotia Liberal Party Pushing For Age Gating Social Media Legislation: A Reasoned and Cited Rebuttal

 Another 54% used social media through a parent’s or caregiver’s account.

-Anecdotally, we see the same thing happen here in Canada as well.
 Given this reality, how is the Australian legislation, or even the Nova Scotia proposed legislation, going to stop this from happening?
 Answer - it won’t!

 In the UK, where such legislation already exists, laws requiring facial recognition or ID checks are being widely bypassed through VPNs and other workarounds.
 (14)(15) These aren’t just the tricks of “tech-savvy” kids.
 They’re basic moves for anyone with access to Google or YouTube.
+As John Scott-Railton, a researcher at the Citizen Lab at the University of Toronto, who studies surveillance and digital rights stated in a Washington Post article about the UK law (25):

 Another major concern we have with the 16+ age verification legislation, to enforce it, platforms need photo IDs, biometric scans, or use third-party services from all users, not just youth and teens, but from us adults as well.
 While marketed as secure, we guarantee these age verification companies create tempting targets for hackers and even hostile state actors.